mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

         }
       ```

-      The project reads the variables from the first parent group of Configurations project in Gitlab.
+      The project reads the variables from the first parent group of the Configurations project in GitLab.

-      So, for example, with a gitlab project to be saved in
-      `/clients/mia-platform/configurations`, the environment variables are written in `clients/mia-platform` group.
+      As an example, with a GitLab project to be saved in `/clients/mia-platform/configurations`, the environment variables are written in the `clients/mia-platform` group;

   1. **complete configuration**, for example: